 You can set up a custom SMTP inbox in Front, meaning you want to use your own server to send messages.
 Follow the instructions below to set up a custom SMTP inbox.

 Please note if you are updating an existing inbox you'll want to open the existing inbox's settings and can skip to Part 2 once on the inbox's settings page.

 Click the gear icon on the top right of Front and into the Company or Personal settings tab, depending on which space you are working with.
 Admins can also access user settings by following these steps.

-Click on Inboxes on the left menu and Add an individual inbox or Add a team inbox, depending on which space you're in.
+Click on Inboxes on the left menu and Add an individual inbox or Add a shared inbox, depending on which space you're in.